mwxood/mwxood/README.md

 🎓 **Master's Degree in Software Technologies**
 🏃‍♂️ I walk 18 km and climb 18 flights of stairs every day
-🌱 Currently expanding my skills in React Native and CodeIgniter
+🌱 Currently expanding my skills in React Native and Larvel

 ---